sphinx-doc/sphinx/Doc-26/howto/curses.rst

 What is curses?
 ===============

-The curses library supplies a terminal-independent screen-painting and keyboard- handling facility for text-based terminals; such terminals include VT100s, the Linux console, and the simulated terminal provided by X11 programs such as xterm and rxvt.
+The curses library supplies a terminal-independent screen-painting and keyboard-handling facility for text-based terminals; such terminals include VT100s, the Linux console, and the simulated terminal provided by X11 programs such as xterm and rxvt.
 Display terminals support various control codes to perform common operations such as moving the cursor, scrolling the screen, and erasing areas.
 Different terminals use widely differing codes, and often have their own minor quirks.

 In a world of X displays, one might ask "why bother"?
-It's true that character- cell display terminals are an obsolete technology, but there are niches in which being able to do fancy things with them are still valuable.
-One is on small- footprint or embedded Unixes that  don't carry an X server.
+It's true that character-cell display terminals are an obsolete technology, but there are niches in which being able to do fancy things with them are still valuable.
+One is on small-footprint or embedded Unixes that don't carry an X server.
 Another is for tools like OS installers and kernel configurators that may have to run before X is available.

-The curses library hides all the details of different terminals, and provides the programmer with an abstraction of a display, containing multiple non- overlapping windows.
+The curses library hides all the details of different terminals, and provides the programmer with an abstraction of a display, containing multiple non-overlapping windows.
 The contents of a window can be changed in various ways-- adding text, erasing it, changing its appearance--and the curses library will automagically figure out what control codes need to be sent to the terminal to produce the right output.

 The curses library was originally written for BSD Unix; the later System V versions of Unix from AT&T added many enhancements and new functions.
-BSD curses is no longer maintained, having been replaced by ncurses, which is an open- source implementation of the AT&T interface.
+BSD curses is no longer maintained, having been replaced by ncurses, which is an open-source implementation of the AT&T interface.
 If you're using an open-source Unix such as Linux or FreeBSD, your system almost certainly uses ncurses.
 Since most current commercial Unix versions are based on System V code, all the functions described here will probably be available.
 The older versions of curses carried by some proprietary Unixes may not support everything, though.

 No one has made a Windows port of the curses module.
 On a Windows platform, try the Console module written by Fredrik Lundh.
 The Console module provides